XFlow-Energy/xfe-control-sim/README.md

 # Aero-Control Project Documentation

-This project is structured around xflow-control-sim systems, utilizing various modules for aerodynamic models, control systems, and integrations with the XFlow wind turbine simulation.
+This project is structured around xfe-control-sim systems, utilizing various modules for aerodynamic models, control systems, and integrations with the XFlow wind turbine simulation.
 The build system is managed using CMake, and the project integrates QBlade for testing and validation.

 ## Getting Started